Metropolitan Community Church: Beliefs and practices

 The MCC supports same-sex marriage, and has performed the first church-based weddings for same-sex couples in the United Kingdom.
 MCC's founder, Troy Perry, performed the first public same-sex marriage in the United States in Huntington Park, California, in 1969.
-In 1970, he filed the first lawsuit in the U.S. seeking legal recognition for same-sex marriages.
-Perry lost that lawsuit but launched the debate over marriage equality in the U.S. Today, MCC congregations around the world perform more than 6000 same-sex union/marriage ceremonies annually.
+In 1970, he filed the first lawsuit in the US seeking legal recognition for same-sex marriages.
+Perry lost that lawsuit but launched the debate over marriage equality in the US.
+Today, MCC congregations around the world perform more than 6000 same-sex union/marriage ceremonies annually.

 Brent Hawkes and the Metropolitan Community Church of Toronto were key players in the legal action that ultimately brought same-sex marriage to Canada.

-A notable aspect of MCC's theology is its position on homosexuality and Christianity where it fully embraces and welcomes LGBT people.
+A notable aspect of MCC's theology is its position on homosexuality and Christianity, where it fully embraces and welcomes LGBT people.
 Indeed, the majority of members are lesbian, gay, bisexual, or transgender, with many clergy being openly LGBT.
 MCC fully affirms the ministry of both men and women, seeing them as equal, and the past election of Nancy Wilson as Moderator makes MCC one of a small number of communions with female senior leadership.
 The MCC also believes that abortion should be legal.

 In 2016, a new statement of faith was passed, almost unanimously, and was adopted at the 26th General Conference in Victoria, British Columbia.
 It is now considered one of the core documents of MCC, separate from its bylaws, as it is part of MCC formation and identity, but not part of its governance policies.

+MCC is currently a plaintiff in New England Synod, Evangelical Lutheran Church in America v.
+Department of Homeland Security (D. Mass.), 4:25-cv-40102.
+The preliminary injunction bars immigration enforcement agents from raiding conducting warrantless arrests at any of the plaintiffs’ churches.